 Master of Social Work and Master of Public Health Joint Degree

-The MSW/MPH Joint degree program will provide social work students with a deeper understanding of complex determinants of health and the scientific methods necessary to operate in an interprofessional environment.
-Building on the natural overlap between public health and social work, the MSW/MPH degree will strengthen and deepen the knowledge base necessary to address health disparities, urban health challenges, and equip students with the skills to qualify for employment that demands integration of prevention, research, and social epidemiological methods.
-Interprofessionally trained public health social workers will master the requisite knowledge and skill sets required to utilize community–based interventions to assist in the development of sensitive and need-based public health and social welfare policies.
+The MSW/MPH joint degree program provides social work students with a deeper understanding of complex determinants of health and the scientific methods necessary to operate in an interprofessional environment.
+Building on the natural overlap between public health and social work, the MSW/MPH degree strengthens and deepens the knowledge base necessary to address health disparities, urban health challenges, and equips students with the skills to qualify for employment that demands integration of prevention, research, and social epidemiological methods.
+Interprofessionally trained public health social workers master the requisite knowledge and skill sets required to utilize community–based interventions to assist in the development of sensitive and need-based public health and social welfare policies.

 - Grades and Transcripts: Minimum undergraduate grade point average of 3.0 and a copy of all post-secondary school transcripts are required including all requirements for admission to the Graduate School.
 Demonstrated math proficiency evidenced by a grade of B or above in a college-based mathematics or statistics course, preferably within the last 5 years.
 Applicants with a deficiency in this requirement may be asked to take a college-level algebra course before being considered for admission into the joint degree program.

 - English Proficiency Requirements: If applicants have not completed a baccalaureate degree from an accredited institution in the US or in a country where English is the native language, they must demonstrate English proficiency either by passing the Michigan English Language Assessment Battery (MELAB), the Test of English as a Foreign Language (TOEFL), or equivalent test such as the International English Language Test System (IELTS). satisfactory attainment of scores in the Michigan English Language Assessment Battery.

 - College-Level Math: Applicants are required to have a grade of B or better in a college mathematics or statistics course within the last 5 years.